-Phase II Site Investigations: Using the results of the Phase I work, and based on any design refinements developed during pre-design engineering, conduct additional explorations that will support final design of the Project features and bids for construction of the Project.
-The Phase II program will also include field investigations and modeling to support detailed evaluation of potential seepage from the Project features (reservoirs and water conveyance tunnels).
-Seepage evaluations will include groundwater modeling to refine plans for seepage control, seepage recovery, and monitoring as required to avoid potential adverse impacts on the local groundwater regime and water quality, the Colorado River Aqueduct and the proposed landfill if and when it is implemented.
-It should be noted that the Phase II program may be implemented in a number of progressive steps.
-Geotechnical field programs during the design stage of implementation are usually implemented in a phased or step-wise manner with subsequent field work planned based on what is learned from the preceding field work.
+Phase II Site Investigations: Using the results of the Phase I Site Investigations, and based on any design refinements developed during pre-design engineering, conduct additional explorations that will support final design of the Project features and bids for construction of the Project.
+The Phase II Site Investigations will also include field investigations and modeling to support detailed evaluation of potential seepage from the Project features (reservoirs and water conveyance tunnels).
+The Phase II Site Investigations shall, at minimum: